WorldHealthOrganization/smart-immunizations/input/pagecontent/indicators.md

 This page includes indicators and performance metrics that would be aggregated from core data elements identified and is extracted from the WHO Digital Adaptation Kit (DAK): SMART Guidelines for Immunizations (link forthcoming).

 For full operational descriptions of the indicators included and their references, see Web Annex C of the DAK.
-For machine-readable representations, see the Indicators and Measures page.
+For machine-readable representations, see the <a href="indicators-measures.html">Indicators and Measures</a>.

 These indicators may be aggregated automatically from the digital tracking tool to populate a digital health management information system (HMIS).